misterdjules/homepage/jekyll_version/_posts/2013-06-24-Celebrating-my-first-year-as-a-freelance-developer.md

 - Accounting solutions: Harvest vs Freshbooks: Harvest because it's cheaper and it's almost equivalent for beginners.
 - Self training: safari books online + local conferences + blogs.
 - Doing taxes yourself: less expensive, highly informative and easy.
+- Keeping your expenses and tax records up to date at every transaction: helps a lot to make the process really smooth at the end of the quarter/year.
+- Store receipts electronically on the cloud, take pictures of them using your phone.

 = How did it work for me? =